ifa-ifa/NieR-Replicant-Hardcore-mod/README.md

 - Using an item requires and consumes a full bar of MP
 - MP is slightly recovered on hitting enemies
 - Passive MP recovery is slowed
-- Plater health is reduced
+- Player health is reduced
 - MP is fixed to 100

-Features can be altered and disabled easily, however that currently requires compiling from source.
+Features can be adjusted and disabled easily, however that currently requires compiling from source.

 ## How to use it?